 Seems their reputation could use an upgrade!
-“Weeds” are most often plants that have a great many appealing characteristics, some of which you can actually savor around the dinner table!
+“Weeds” are most often plants that have a great many appealing benefits you can actually savor around the dinner table!

 - Gardening: removing weeds naturally